dev-tips/dev-tips/README.md

 * **The PRONTO style.** If you’ve never worked with PRONTO before, check out their [»Managing content« section](http://prontocms.com/docs/managing-content) in order to get started.

-* **Markdown format.** If that's new for you, PRONTO provides a [short introduction](http://prontocms.com/docs/formatting-text) on that.
-There's also a short [writing](https://help.github.com/articles/markdown-basics/) by the GitHub staff.
+* **Markdown format.** If that’s new for you, PRONTO provides a [short introduction](http://prontocms.com/docs/formatting-text) on that.
+There’s also a [short writing](https://help.github.com/articles/markdown-basics/) by the GitHub staff.
 For correct syntax highlighting, please use the [GitHub style](https://help.github.com/articles/github-flavored-markdown/#syntax-highlighting).
 On JS-Tricks.com you may use `javascript`, `css` and `html`.

 ### Guidelines